The Cygnus X-1 Puzzle: Implications of X-ray Polarization Measurements in the Soft and Hard States on the Properties of the Accretion Flow and the Emission Mechanisms: Summary and Discussion

-The question about the accretion flow geometry is now $\sim$60 years old and several generations of astrophysicists have contributed to constraining the physical conditions close to the black hole.
-Unfortunately, the system is observationally still pathologically underconstrained.
+For approximately 60 yr, astrophysicists have been working on constraining the properties of accretion flows onto mass accreting black holes.
+Unfortunately, the system is still observationally under-constrained.
 We thus caution against claims that we have already identified the correct model.
-It will be important to keep all viable models in play until additional observations and higher-fidelity numerical modeling will constrain the properties of the accretion flow further. \begin{contribution} HK wrote most of the text as well as the code used to produce the figures in this paper.
-KH helped with the definition of the optical depth used in the paper AB98 and the special relativistic transformations of the various quantities entering their optical depth.
-KH furthermore contributed with comments throughout the paper, as well as with comparisons of the Comptonization code with previously published results.
+It will be important to keep all viable models in play until additional observations and higher-fidelity numerical modeling will constrain the properties of the accretion flow further. \begin{contribution} H.K.\ wrote most of the text of this paper as well as the code for the the figures in this paper.
+K.H.\ tested and improved the Comptonization engine of the code and made comparisons of the results of the code with published results.
+K.H.\ clarified the definition of the optical depth used in the paper AB98 and the special relativistic transformations of the various quantities entering their optical depth.
+K.H.\ furthermore contributed with comments throughout the paper. \end{contribution}